 It is my Linux of choice since I've had it with systemd.
 All my new linux installations are of this flavour, as I've become too accustomed to pacman (unless someday it depends on systemd-pacmand or something).

 A new alternative to the official Arch installation ISO is now available, along with its repositories, hosted on the same location as the original systemd-free repos.
 This will install a fresh OpenRC Arch system, which can be afterwards customized as needed.
-Read the installation instructions at the sourceforge page and profit.
+Read the installation instructions and profit.

 Is a completely systemd-free Arch derivative.
-By its author's words, "Obarun is not a distribution, is not Archlinux.
-Obarun is based on archlinux but with several changes."
-It uses runit.
+By its author's words, "Obarun is not a distribution, is not Arch Linux.
+Obarun is based on Arch Linux but with several changes."
+It uses the s6 supervision suite.